cndreisbach/dotfiles/README.md

 These files were made to work on a laptop running OS X 10.7.
 They're not guaranteed to work anywhere else, but most will likely be fine in any Unix environment.

-Thanks for checking them out! - Clinton R. Nixon
+Thanks for checking them out! - Clinton N. Dreisbach

+## TODO

+* Make these OS-independent, using uname and case where needed.